firavoyage/blogging/river.md

 openrouter is good. my dollars are just sleeping there and not doing anything.

 novita ai is also good. let's exploit maybe. idk if minimax could outperform or have a competitive quality with 1/10 price. let's do some simple research. and just proceed.

 ---

+Funshiki:

+我很严肃的。

+不好的评论我会杀。

+我不希望像被开了独轮车一样。

+（background：异国日记。一部不适合快节奏新番总结的内容。可以帮助回复。不要刷为什么没有。）

+---

+> Yes, you can permanently install unsigned extensions on Firefox Developer Edition by toggling a specific configuration flag.
+Unlike the standard release or Beta versions of Firefox, the Developer Edition allows you to bypass the mandatory extension signing requirement.

+---

+> Bisq CNY (Chinese Yuan) escrows do not "avoid" bank surveillance in the sense of bypassing bank logging entirely; rather, they minimize, decentralize, and pseudonymize the data that government agencies can link to a user's Bitcoin identity.
+Because CNY bank transfers must touch regulated Chinese banks, the privacy strategy relies on
+> separation of duties and local data storage rather than creating an unmonitored bank transaction.
+>
+> People do not send CNY (fiat currency) directly into Bisq's escrow.
+Instead,
+> CNY is sent directly from the buyer's bank/payment app to the seller's bank/payment app, while Bitcoin is held in a 2-of-2 multisig escrow address on the Bitcoin blockchain.
+> "Escrow" on Bisq refers to the locking of Bitcoin (BTC) security deposits and trade funds, not the fiat currency.
+>
+> Mandatory Security Deposits: Both the buyer and seller must lock a BTC security deposit in a 2-of-2 multisignature escrow.
+If a buyer fails to pay or follow the protocol, they risk losing this deposit to the seller.
+>
+> Since Bisq cannot directly see your Chinese bank or mobile wallet activity, it relies on human-verified evidence and "account signing."

+---

+> No, GitHub does not currently allow you to block a specific user from only one repository.
+Blocking a user is an account-level action that restricts them from all repositories you own.

+---

+> No, Zed extensions currently cannot modify the user interface to the same extent as VS Code.
+As of early 2026, Zed’s extension API is much more restrictive, prioritizing performance and a consistent "clean" aesthetic over deep customizability.

+---

+> Algorithmic Choice: Unlike Twitter's forced "For You" feed, Bluesky offers a "marketplace" of over 50,000 custom algorithms.
+You can subscribe to feeds created by other users—such as "Science," "News," or community-specific ones like "Blacksky"—to control exactly how content is filtered and discovered.
+>
+> Account Portability: Built on the AT Protocol, Bluesky is designed so you can move your entire account—including your followers, posts, and identity—to a different provider without having to start over.

+> Yes, Bluesky is Free and Open Source Software (FOSS).
+Almost all of its core components are available on GitHub under permissive licenses like MIT and Apache 2.0.

+> While the code is open, Bluesky differs from Mastodon in its corporate structure.
+Bluesky is a Public Benefit Corporation (PBC), whereas Mastodon is a non-profit.
+Some FOSS purists argue that because the "main" instance (bsky.social) is centrally managed by a company, it isn't as "libre" as the fully community-owned Fediverse.

+> While it might seem that way from certain circles, the data as of April 2026 actually shows that Bluesky has significantly more users and higher engagement than Mastodon.
+>
+> Culture Gap: Mastodon attracts a very vocal, tech-savvy, and community-oriented crowd (the "Linux nerds" and academics).
+This group is often highly active in discussions about why they left Twitter, making their presence feel very "loud".
+>
+> Most users who find Mastodon "too complicated" or "too techy" actually end up on Threads (which has over 275 million users) or Bluesky.
+Mastodon remains a dedicated niche for those who prioritize complete independence over a mainstream social experience.
+>
+> Your observation is spot on for the developer and "geek" community.
+For that specific group, Mastodon is often the preferred choice because its values align more closely with traditional hacker culture—prioritizing complete decentralization, user autonomy, and self-hosting.

+> True Self-Hosting: Your friends can run their own instances (servers), giving them total control over their data, moderation rules, and even the server's code.
+Bluesky's self-hosting is currently more limited to "Personal Data Servers" (PDS) that still largely rely on Bluesky's central "Relays" to be discoverable.
+>
+> The Fediverse Network: Mastodon is part of the larger Fediverse, meaning your friends can interact with people on other services like Lemmy (Reddit alternative) or PixelFed (Instagram alternative) using the same account.
+>
+> No VC Pressure: Mastodon is a non-profit funded by donations.
+For many geeks, Bluesky being a venture-capital-backed corporation is a "red flag" for future "enshittification" (where a platform gets worse as it chases profit).
+>
+> Mature Ecosystem: Having been around since 2016, Mastodon has a wider range of mature third-party apps, bots, and specialized servers (like mastodon.social or tech.lgbt) that feel like "home" for niche technical groups.

+> The reason you might see fewer people on Bluesky in your circles is a network effect.
+Bluesky has grown massively (over 40 million users) by attracting artists, journalists, and mainstream users who found Mastodon too complex.
+If your network is mostly high-level tech people, you are likely in the "Mastodon stronghold" where the conversation is deeper and more specialized.
+>
+> In short, Mastodon is for the community and the protocol, while Bluesky is for the audience and the ease of use.
+>
+> Since your friends are already self-hosting, have they looked into ActivityPub bridges that let them talk to people on Bluesky without leaving their own Mastodon server?

+---